friktor/react-native-sms/README.md

 ![logo](logo.png)

 Native module for work with sms on android.
 Created for working with Telephony sms api as default sms manager.
-*_AHTUNG_*: Current native module currently is stagging, because not written tests and not implemented all todo features.
+*_AHTUNG_*: native module is currently unstable, because tests are not written and not all todo features are implemented.
 Use with caution.

 # Features
 * Get current status - "is default app"
-* Recieve permission for set current app as default sms app
+* Recieve permission for setting current app as default sms app
 * Get filtered sms list
 * Send sms